xgfone/zkproxy/README.md

 2. The go version should be 1.7+.
 3. The log uses [glog](https://github.com/golang/glog), so the arguments about log are given by `CLI`, and others support `CLI` and the `ini` configuration file.
 For the `ini` configuration file, you can assign it by the CLI option `-config-file`.
 4. You can see the usage by `zkproxy -h`.
+5. You can use the script `build.sh` to build the binary executable program.

 ## Example
 ```bash